 Q. How do I communicate with remote JMS providers from a client?

-A. If the destination is not provided by WebLogic Server, and you to include operations on the destination in a global transaction, use a server proxy to encapsulate JMS operations on the foreign vendor in an EJB.
-Applications running on WebLogic Server have facilities to enlist non-WebLogic JMS providers that are transaction (XA) capable with the current transaction.
+A. If the destination is not provided by WebLogic Server, and there is a need to include operations on the destination in a global transaction, use a server proxy to encapsulate JMS operations on the foreign vendor in an EJB.
+Applications running on WebLogic server have facilities to enlist non-WebLogic JMS providers that are transaction (XA) capable with the current transaction.

 If you need store-and-forward capability, consider sending to local destinations and using messaging bridges to forward the message to the foreign destination.
 See:

 Another option is to simply use the remote vendor's JNDI and JMS API directly or configuring foreign JMS providers to avoid hard-coding references to them.
-You must add the foreign provider's class libraries to the client's class-path.
+You will need to add the foreign provider's class libraries to the client's class-path.

 Q. How can I tune WebLogic JMS interoperability features?